open-telemetry/build-tools/semantic-conventions/src/tests/data/markdown/extend_constraint/input.md

 * `net.peer.name`
 * `net.peer.ip`

 `db.system` has the following list of well-known values.
-If one of them applies, then it MUST be used, otherwise a custom value MAY be used.
+If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|